mconwa02/wid_hackathon/docs/kaggle_data.md

 [Kaggle Women Health Care](https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification)

-## Fetal Health Classification
+### Fetal Health Classification
-Classify the health of a fetus as Normal, Suspect or Pathological using CTG data

-About Dataset
-Abstract
 Classify fetal health in order to prevent child and maternal mortality.
+Each fetal is classified as health of a fetus as Normal, Suspect or Pathological using CTG data

 ### About this dataset
-Context
 Reduction of child mortality is reflected in several of the United Nations' Sustainable Development Goals and is a key indicator of human progress.
 The UN expects that by 2030, countries end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under‑5 mortality to at least as low as 25 per 1,000 live births.